-- 4 tsp.
-Better Than Bouillon concentrate, Beef Flavor (or use beef bouillon cubes)
+- 5 tsp.
+Better Than Bouillon Concentrate, Beef Flavor (or use beef bouillon cubes)

 - kosher salt and freshly ground black pepper, to taste

-3-4 hours prior to cooking the prime rib roast, remove it from refrigeration; unwrap roast from all packaging.
-Let rib roast rest on the counter to remove the chill from the meat.
-(This helps the roast to cook much more evenly and is a very important step of this recipe's success!)
+- 3-4 hours prior to cooking the prime rib roast, remove it from refrigeration; unwrap the roast from all packaging.
+Let the rib roast rest on the counter to remove the majority of the chill from the exterior of the roast.
+(This helps the roast to cook much more evenly and is a very important step for the success of this recipe.)

-Meanwhile, combine spices with salt in a small bowl; using your fingertips, rub spice blend over every area of the roast.
+- Meanwhile, combine the spices with the seasoned salt in a small bowl.
+Using your fingertips, rub spice blend over every area of the roast.

-When the timer sounds, immediately shut the oven off completely.
+- When the timer sounds, immediately shut the oven off completely.
 NO MATTER WHAT, DO NOT OPEN THE OVEN DOOR!
 Set your timer for 2 hours at this point.

-When the timer sounds at the full 2 hour mark, open the oven door, using an instant-read meat thermometer to check the internal temperature of the meat.
-If your Instant-read thermometer reads 135 -140 degrees F., it’s perfectly medium rare.
+- When the timer sounds at the full 2 hour mark, open the oven door, using an instant-read meat thermometer to check the internal temperature of the meat.
+For medium rare prime rib, you'll want the internal temperature to be 130-135 degrees F.

-**If your roast temps a bit cooler than 130 degrees F, simply preheat your oven to 375 degrees F and return roast to oven until the internal temp reaches 130-135 degrees, checking the internal temperature every so often until the prime rib raises to the desired temperature.
+- **If your roast temps a bit cooler than 130-135 degrees F, simply preheat your oven to 375 degrees F., returning the roast to the oven until the internal temp reaches 130-135 degrees, checking the internal temperature every so often until the prime rib raises to the desired temperature.

 Creamy Horseradish Sauce

-Combine all sauce ingredients in a small bowl until smooth; store in the fridge until ready to serve.
+- Combine all the sauce ingredients in a small bowl until smooth; store in the fridge until ready to serve.

-Place the water into a medium sauce pan and bring to a boil; reduce heat to low, then whisk in the bouillon concentrate, as well as the soy sauce, and garlic, whisking until well blended.
-Season to taste with salt and pepper.
+- Place the water into a skillet and bring to a boil; reduce the heat to low, then add the bouillon concentrate, as well as the soy sauce, and garlic, whisking until well blended.
+Season to taste with salt and pepper; keep warm.